isabella232/advertising-cloud.en/help/dsp/campaign-management/packages/package-settings.md

 **Description:** (Optional) A description of the package.

-**3rd Party Billed Fees:** (Optional) Any static third-party fees to be tracked as non-billable costs:
+**3rd Party Billed Fees:** (Optional) A static third-party fee to be tracked as a non-billable cost:

 >[!NOTE]
 >